Lonewolf239/SLIL/README.md

 ### Version Details
 - Game Version: v1.2.2.1
-- Compatible with: Win64 and Win32 operating systems

 ### Game Objective
 In SLIL your task is to go through randomly generated labyrinths, find a portal and enter it.